Special Interest Group for Library Space

 The SIG-Library Space charge is to promote discussion and exchange of ideas about the design and delivery of library spaces and services across systems and cultures.

-SIG-Space currently has seven members:
+SIG-Space currently has nine members:

 Member | Position | University | Country |